-21. 21. (a) Names of holding / subsidiary / associate companies / joint ventures S. Name of the holding Indicate whether % of shares Does the entity indicated at No. / subsidiary / holding / Subsidiary / held by column A, participate in the associate companies Associate/ Joint Venture listed entity Business Responsibility / joint ventures (A) initiatives of the listed entity?
+21. 21. (a) Names of holding / subsidiary / associate companies / joint ventures S. No. Name of the holding / subsidiary / associate companies / joint ventures (A) Indicate whether holding / Subsidiary / Associate/ Joint Venture % of shares held by listed entity Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
 (Yes/No) Nil